|

 Remember:

-NEXPLANON will not protect you against sexually transmitted and blood borne infections (STBBIs) including HIV; use condoms to lower your risk.
+The contraceptive implant will not protect you against sexually transmitted and blood borne infections (STBBIs) including HIV.
+Use condoms to lower your risk.

 Sexual Health Clinic